Monitors (DC Comics): Individuality

 In Countdown to Final Crisis, one of the storylines follows the Monitors in their headquarters.
 One Monitor has taken it upon himself to eradicate inconsistencies within the universes, characters such as Duela Dent, whom he kills.
-At first, the other 51 Monitors are more devoted to merely watching the multiverse and intervening only when truly necessary.
-Throughout the Countdown, each of the Monitors begins to develop disparate personalities and physical characteristics which reflect (to some extent) the nature of their universe and each Monitor takes a name for themselves.
-In Final Crisis, one Monitor reflects that this is because interaction with the worlds of the Multiverse has allowed time itself—beginnings and endings—to enter their haven.
-Notably, Rox Ogama, disciple of the Dark Monitor, Mandrakk, is charged to look after the universe of Batman & Dracula: Red Rain, in which Batman also becomes a vampire.
+At first, the other 51 Monitors are devoted to watching the multiverse and intervening only when necessary.
+Throughout Countdown, each of the Monitors begins to develop disparate personalities and physical characteristics which reflect the nature of their universe, and each Monitor takes a name for themselves.
+In Final Crisis, one Monitor reflects that this is because interaction with the worlds of the multiverse has allowed time itself—beginnings and endings—to enter their haven.
+Rox Ogama, disciple of the Dark Monitor Mandrakk, is charged to look after the universe of Batman & Dracula: Red Rain, in which Batman also becomes a vampire.

 "Bob"

 The Monitors begin to debate over being reactive and proactive regarding the world jumpers and death cheaters.
 The proactive Monitor (in favor of killing the anomalies), manages to sway sentiment towards his side.
 He dispatches a Forerunner, a member of an experimental race of warriors bred by the Monitors, to kill Jason Todd and Donna Troy.
 They are stopped by one of the reactive Monitors only because the Forerunners must obey a Monitor due to their genetic breeding.
-The reactive Monitor, Jason Todd, and Donna Troy meet with current Atom Ryan Choi to search for Ray Palmer in the Nanoverse (or "Palmerverse").
-Here, Donna Troy realizes that, while this Monitor has done so much for the Multiverse already, no one knows his name.
+The reactive Monitor, Jason, and Donna Troy meet with Ryan Choi to search for Ray Palmer.
+Here, Donna Troy realizes that, while this Monitor has done so much for the multiverse already, no one knows his name.
 The Monitor claims to not have a name, and Jason Todd takes it upon himself to name him "Bob."
 When the Challengers find Ray Palmer, Bob reveals his acts of assistance to be a ruse, and attempts to kill Palmer.
 After Palmer and the Challengers escape, Bob is confronted by his fellow Monitors.
 Solomon attempts to absorb Bob into his being, but ends up killing him instead.

-This Monitor of New Earth bears the closest resemblance to the original Monitor, that world being the combined total of all the universes the original Monitor watched over.

-Bob the Monitor is mentioned in pre game dialogue between Red Hood and Power Girl in Injustice 2.